reduxjs/redux/docs/tutorials/essentials/part-2-app-structure.md

 :::warning

 **You can _only_ write "mutating" logic in Redux Toolkit's `createSlice` and `createReducer` because they use Immer inside!
-If you write mutating logic in reducers without Immer, it _will_ mutate the state and cause bugs!**
+If you write mutating logic in your code without Immer, it _will_ mutate the state and cause bugs!**

 :::